-Women Empowerment hosts roundtable discussion groups and seminars featuring guest speakers on a variety of issues addressing women today.
+Founded in Fall 2013 by Manish Verma (Freshman), Communication Major, Women Empowerment hosts roundtable discussion groups and seminars featuring guest speakers on a variety of issues addressing women today.
 Women Empowerment will confront the vast gender discrimination facing women and strive to improve St. Edward’s University, the Austin community, and the world, through exercising our strong, unified voice for social activism and promoting humanitarian work.

 The Brother Dunstan Bowles Persuasive Speaking Contest is held in honor of Brother Dunstan Bowles, who was famous for his dramas, humor, and dedication to faith.
 The contest is usually held the first Friday in April and is open to all students at St. Edward's University.
 Students perform in front of a panel of judges and a live audience.
 Each contestant must present an original seven to eight minute persuasive speech on a current social problem and advocate for change.
 Cash prizes are awarded to the first, second, and third place winners, but all contestants who participate will receive a certificate for their participation.
 View photos from the most recent contest.

 The Communication Speaker Series brings esteemed thinkers from a variety of disciplines to the St. Edward’s University community to encourage new thinking perspectives and critical thought.
 This program supports the mission of the university and the Communication department by promoting lifelong learning and encouraging the pursuit of social justice.
 Attendees are exposed to social and cultural issues and challenged to think critically about them.
 Attendees will enjoy this celebration of creative expression.